GabrielBaiano/awesome-readme/README.md

 **Awesome README Templates** is a comprehensive collection of professional, ready-to-use README templates that help developers create stunning documentation for their GitHub projects in minutes.

-> 📚 **Project Evolution**: Started as a simple template collection and evolved into a complete NPM package with CLI tools, bilingual support, and a full documentation ecosystem including CONTRIBUTING, CHANGELOG, and LICENSE templates.

 ## 🎓 Main Features

 * **Professional Templates**: Complete README templates in English and Portuguese with modern design